-Corpo rate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
 We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \dots^4 PRINC CIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVI ERSIGHT 1.1 A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. the fact that we follow this recommendation: In our Corporate Governance Statement OR In at [insert location] and information about the respective roles and responsibilities of our board and management (including those matters expressly reserved to the board and those delegated to management): Image: The third output is the indication of the board and those delegated to management): Image: The third output is the indication of the board and those delegated to management): Image: The third output is the indication of the board and those delegated to management): Image: The third output is the indication of the board and those delegated to management): Image: The third output is the indication of the board and those delegated to management): Image: The third output is the indication output is the ind an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. the fact that we follow this recommendation: in our Corporate Governance Statement OR at this location: an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. the fact that we follow this recommendation: ☑ in our Corporate Governance Statement OR □ at [insert location] an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. the fact that we follow this recommendation: In our Corporate Governance Statement OR □ at [insert location] an explanation why that is so in our Corporate Governance Statement OR we are an externally managed entity and this recommendation is therefore not applicable
+We have disclosed \dots^4 PRINC IPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVE RSIGHT 1.1 A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. the fact that we follow this recommendation: in our Corporate Governance Statement OR at [insert location] and information about the respective roles and responsibilities of our board and management (including those matters expressly reserved to the board and those delegated to management): at this location - Board Charter located at www.adslot.com/investor-relations/corporate-governance/ □ an explanation why that is so in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. the fact that we follow this recommendation: in our Corporate Governance Statement OR at this location: 1.2(a) at [insert location] 1.2(b) in our Notice of Meeting □ an explanation why that is so in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. the fact that we follow this recommendation: ☑ in our Corporate Governance Statement OR ☐ at [insert location] □ an explanation why that is so in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. the fact that we follow this recommendation: in our Corporate Governance Statement OR at [insert location] □ an explanation why that is so in our Corporate Governance Statement OR □ we are an externally managed entity and this recommendation is therefore not applicable